 It’s not a mandatory journey.
 You can return from the mountain top to live a normal life per your temperament and inclination.
 Ideally you can retain your experience at the top of the mountain and use it to solidify and anchor your “normal world” experience.
 If you happen to take a tumble down the mountain you can brush yourself off and climb back to the top.
 You’ve been there before.

-Think of the Foggy Plain like the aboriginal walkabout, whereupon you are motivated to make a spiritual from within and challenge yourself to a nontraditional transition into personhood.
+Think of the Foggy Plain like the aboriginal walkabout, whereupon you are motivated to take a spiritual journey from within and challenge yourself with a nontraditional transition into personhood.

 It’s a singular rite of passage, for you and you alone.
-It would not be a youthful journey, but more a internal life exploration to search out any final unasked questions or possibly to fulfil or resolve forgotten ambitions.
-It’s a “know what it is when you get there” type experience.
+It would not be a youthful journey, but more an internal life exploration to search out any final unasked questions or possibly to fulfill or resolve forgotten ambitions.
+It’s a “know it when you get there” type experience.
 It may be life-changing, or it may be just another experience.
 No one else is really going to know what you are going through, nor could you explain it properly when it takes place.

 You are your own navigator, crew, purpose for the journey, recipient of the value, and reason for the experience.
-It’s not something you go on with another person, although they may also be Trekking their Foggy Plain under similar conditions.
+It’s not something you go through with another person, although they also may be Trekking their Foggy Plain under similar conditions.
 It’s not something you really know until you get there, nor something easily explainable when you return.

 It will be very meaningful for you personally,